HacYolundaBirKarinca/koleksiyonum/pages/browse.md

 ---
-title: KAyıtlara Göz At
+title: Kayıtlara Göz At
 layout: browse
 permalink: /browse.html
 # see _data/config-browse.csv for display options
 # the Browse visualization will be added below the content in this file
 ---

-## Browse Items
+## Kayıtlara Göz At